 ProTmune is a programmed cellular immunotherapy being developed as a next-generation allogeneic graft for the thousands of patients each year with hematologic malignancies and rare genetic disorders that seek curative outcomes through hematopoietic cell transplantation (HCT).
-All too often the curative potential of HCT is compromised though by the occurrence of graft-versus-host disease (GvHD) and severe infections.
+The curative potential of HCT is compromised, however, by the occurrence of graft-versus-host disease (GvHD) and severe infections.
 Approximately 50% of patients undergoing HCT die or experience relapse within the first two years following HCT, with the leading causes of non-relapse mortality being GVHD and severe infections.
-By optimizing the therapeutic properties of the graft itself prior to its administration to a patient, we believe the three leading causes of morbidity and mortality associated with allogeneic HCT – namely, graft-versus-host disease, severe infections and disease relapse – can be significantly reduced and overall patient survival can be improved.
+By optimizing the therapeutic properties of the graft prior to its administration to a patient, we believe the three leading causes of morbidity and mortality associated with allogeneic HCT – namely, graft-versus-host disease, severe infections and disease relapse – can be significantly reduced and overall patient survival can be improved.

 During the 59th American Society of Hematology Annual Meeting in December 2017, we presented Day 100 clinical data from the PROTECT Phase 1 Study of ProTmune in patients with hematologic malignancies undergoing allogeneic HCT.
 These initial clinical data suggest that ProTmune can provide the critical immunological balance necessary to reduce the incidence and severity of GvHD and maintain graft-versus-leukemia activity, thereby supporting the initiation of the Phase 2 stage of the PROTECT study.